paf31/blog-source/posts/2012-02-19-What-If-Haskell-Had-Equalizers.markdown

 title: What if Haskell had (co)-eqiualizers?
 author: Phil Freeman
 date: 2012/02/19
+description: A thought-experiment on the possibility of extending the Haskell type system with equalizers and coequalizers.
+tags: Haskell, Category Theory
 ---

 Equalizers and coequalizers are two categorical constructions that I have never been fully comfortable with.
 I understand them in theory, such as how products and equalizers can be used to construct all finite limits, and I understand their interpretations in the category of sets, but I could never see how they should really be used in general.
 So I decided to try to interpret them via the Curry-Howard isomorphism in the hope of gaining a bit more understanding, hence the title of this post.